DYTLDSH/C/type qualifiers.md

 Can any constant's value can be changed through pointer?
 The answer is also "NO".
 Only **local constant** variable can be changed in this way.
 For **static local constant, global constant, static global constant**, these variables are stored on the read only data segment, they are "real constant", the value can not be changed during its lifetime.

-When declare a const object it must be initialized.
+When declare a const object it must be initialized;
 When there are some constant members in class, any non-constant member function of the class can not call the constant member variable.
-Constant member variable can only be called by constant member function.
+Constant member variable can only be called by constant member function;
 For constant variables of a class, it can only be initialized in the initialization list after the constructor.
 For static constant int/enumeration type variables of a class, it can initialized both in the class and outside the class.
 But for other kinds of static constant variables can only be initialized outside the class.

 - ## **Volatile**